nicofff/sm_connect/README.md

 # Why?
 If you have a more than a few of EC2 servers, you usually do two things:
 1. Go to the AWS console, and get the ip address to connect to the server
-2. SSH in, usually this means connecting to a VPN, which is annoying to maintain
+2. SSH in, usually this means connecting to a VPN, which is annoying to have to maintain

 What if you could save you the VPN, and the looking up the instance information?
 This is what this tool does for you.